awsdocs/amazon-ecs-developer-guide/doc_source/task-retirement.md

 # Task Retirement<a name="task-retirement"></a>

+A task is scheduled to be retired in the following scenarios:
++ Your Fargate tasks are running on a platform version that has a security vulnerability that requires you to launch new tasks using a patched platform version\.
-A task is scheduled to be retired when AWS detects the irreparable failure of the underlying hardware hosting the task\.
++ AWS detects the irreparable failure of the underlying hardware hosting the task\.

 When a task reaches its scheduled retirement date, it is stopped or terminated by AWS\.

-If the task is part of a service, then the task is automatically stopped and the service schedule starts a new one to replace it\.
-If you are using standalone tasks, then you receive notification of the task retirement\.
+If the task is part of a service, then the task is automatically stopped and the service scheduler starts a new one to replace it\.
+If you are using standalone tasks, then you receive notification of the task retirement and will need to launch new tasks to replace them\.

 ## Identifying Tasks Scheduled for Retirement<a name="task-retirement-identify"></a>